nikhil-31/Cinestine/README.md

 ##Instructions

-> Add a valid TMDb API key in the extras package, java class TmdbUrls
+Add a valid **TMDb API key** in the extras package, java class TmdbUrls

 ##Libraries used:

-*Picasso
+* Picasso
-*Android support Library
+* Android support Library
+* Volley
+* Realm

 ##Credits:

->This product uses the TMDb API but is not endorsed or certified by TMDb.
+This product uses the TMDb API but is not endorsed or certified by TMDb.

 ##License